ming8525/eslint-plugin-jimu-theme/README.md

 This plugin is only for assisting in `jimu-theme` upgrades and should not be used for other purposes.

-The rules `prefer-direct-variables-access` and `no-classic-variables-assignment` are designed to standardize the usage of theme variables, such as:
+The rule `prefer-direct-variables-access` is designed to standardize the usage of theme variables, such as:

 ```
 colors.primary => theme.colors.primary